This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 Healthy Meatballs (Gluten-Free, Paleo, Whole30)

-You can make these Swedish meatballs gluten-free by using gluten-free breadcrumbs or almond meal and arrowroot starch instead of flour.
-They are also Paleo- and Whole30-friendly if you use coconut cream instead of heavy cream, and Worcestershire sauce and Dijon mustard that are Paleo/Whole30 compliant.
+Want to tweak these Swedish meatballs to fit your preferences?
+Swap in gluten-free breadcrumbs or almond meal and use arrowroot starch instead of flour.
+For those following Paleo or Whole30 guidelines, try using coconut cream in place of heavy cream, and ensure your Worcestershire sauce and Dijon mustard are compliant.

 Swedish meatball sauce